Troll: v.i. to fish by trailing a lure or baited hook from a moving boat. — The Merrriam-Webster Dictionary

 The reason for the sudden shift?
 The rise of the consumer Internet and with it, easy anonymity.

-Anonymity on the old-school Internet of shell-accounts granted by universities or employers was a rare currency, mostly limited to “anonymous remailers” like anon.penet.fi, addresses that made it obvious that the author was making a deliberate effort to hide their identity.
+Anonymity on the old-school Internet of shell-accounts granted by universities or employers was a rare currency, mostly limited to “anonymous remailers” like anon.penet.fi, addresses that made it obvious that the author was masking their identity.
 In the 90s, with the rise of dial-up Internet and subscriber online services, throw-away anonymity became the norm rather than the exception.
 And with anonymity came the ability for anyone to be an asshole without fear of repercussions.

 The accepted wisdom was that the best way to react to the influx of assholes was “don’t feed the trolls”.
 Starve them of attention and they would get bored and go away.

 Looking back from 2012, I can’t see any evidence of that tactic having worked.
+Ever.
 What happened was the opposite.
-By propagating the notion that the only way to deal with assholes is to pretend they aren’t there, we made the Internet a safe space for sociopaths.
+By normalising the idea that the only way to deal with assholes is to pretend they aren’t there, we made the Internet a safe space for sociopaths.